phaustin/quantecon-example/book/docs/python_essentials.md

 x[0] = 10
 ```

-We\'ll say more about the role of mutable and immutable data a bit
+We'll say more about the role of mutable and immutable data a bit
 later.

 Tuples (and lists) can be \"unpacked\" as follows